When a website is redesigned, search engine optimisation (SEO) is a vital component of the…

 These were the major changes along with 500 other algorithm updates made throughout the year.

 So where are we now?
 An annual study of ranking factors performed by Searchmetrics details the various ranking factors and how they have moved over the last year.
-If you want to read the full 63 page report, you can download it here.
 The top 3 findings were:

 - Content relevance – Put it simply, the relevancy of content is determined by how well it answers the questions that users have.
 Increasingly, site engagement signals such as time on page, bounce rate and click through rate will help Google understand which content is the most relevant to users.

 - Backlinks – Given the increase in content relevance as a ranking factor, Google is placing less reliance on backlinks.
 The main driver of this is the increased use of mobile usage and mobile search.
 Mobile users rarely link to URLs but often like or share URLs.
 Despite the trend, backlinks is still a major factor in determining rankings.

 - Technical – Technical factors such as load times, file sizes, encryption, mobile-friendliness, internal links, etc still underpin good rankings.
 Without it, no matter how good your content or link profile, it will be extremely difficult to achieve good rankings.